sneaky-foxes/obsidian-safe-filename-linter/README.md

 ## Description

-Lint filenames for invalid or troublesome characters.
+Lint filenames for invalid or troublesome characters, such as pipes, colons, and brackets.

 Useful for Obsidian users who create notes via external means or sync their notes across various platforms.